-\begin{cor} Let $\CY$ be a smooth geometrically connected variety over a finitely generated field $k$ with function field $K$ of characteristic $p>0$.
-Let $A$ be an abelian variety over $K$.
-Let $B=\Tr_{K/k}(A)$ denote the $K/k$ trace of $A$.
-Let $\ell\neq p$ be a prime.
+\begin{corollary} Let $k$ be a finitely generated field.
+Let $K$ be the function field of a smooth geometrically connected variety over $k$.
+Let $A$ be an abelian variety over $ K$.
+Let $B=\Tr_{ K/k}(A)$ denote the $ K/k$ trace of $A$.
+Let $\ell\neq \Char(k)$ be a prime.
 Then there is a canonical exact sequence